simonehagey/orbdot/docs/source/example_wasp-12.rst

 ========================
 Now that the model fitting is complete, we will use the :class:`~orbdot.analysis.Analyzer` class to help interpret the results.
 Creating an instance of the :class:`~orbdot.analysis.Analyzer` class requires a :class:`~orbdot.star_planet.StarPlanet` object (ie. ``wasp12``) and the results of a model fit.
 It is for this reason that we had assigned the output of the model fits to the variables ``fit_c``, ``fit_d``, and ``fit_p``, above.

-The following code snippet creates an ``Analyzer`` object with the results of the orbital decay model fit:
+The following code snippet creates an ``Analyzer`` object with the results of the orbital decay fit:

 .. code-block:: python